IT skills are a must for any future graduate, but which roles are most in demand?

 “A good data scientist ranges from someone who knows statistics really well, to someone who’s a data engineer who can manage big data.
 Someone who can manage both is certainly worth their weight in gold.”

 There is no doubt the IT industry is booming the world over.
-In Australia, there is healthy investment in the tech sector with 22,300 new jobs created in 2017, the Australian Computer Society’s Australia’s Digital Pulse report reveals.
+According to the Australian Bureau of Statistics, tech jobs are the third-fastest growing in the country, with nearly 33,000 new jobs created in the last three years.

 Fast emerging technologies such as artificial intelligence and machine learning will be major drivers of the future job surge, said Cavedon.